Judicial Branch Limited English Proficiency Advisory Committee

 The LEP Advisory Committee will meet on a schedule established by the Chair, but no less often than four times a year.
 The Chair may also establish subgroups to study designated issues and report recommendations for consideration by the Committee as a whole.
 Those subgroups will meet on a schedule established by the Chair.
 The Committee may use video conferencing to assist with meeting capacity.

-The LEP Advisory Committee will submit a written report of its progress to the Supreme Judicial Court annually on September 1st or as otherwise requested..
+The LEP Advisory Committee will submit a written report of its progress to the Supreme Judicial Court and the Trial Court Chiefs annually on October 1st or as otherwise requested.

 - Committee Duration: